-As you can also see in the image above, the default output of the master track is set to Studio, which refers to the Studio I/O Panel.
+As you can also see in the image above, the default output of the master track is set to Studio, which refers to the output set in the Output Monitoring Panel.
 We will now examine this panel and then see an example setup where a multichannel audio interface is used.

-6.3.1.
-Studio I/O Panel
+7.3.1.
+Output Monitoring Panel

-Clicking the Studio I/O Panel view toggle in the window footer will call up the panel.
+Clicking the Output Monitoring Panel view toggle (the speaker icon) in the window footer will call up the panel.